Preparedness on the Cheap: Evacuation Plans Part 2

 8. Tools

 What you are seeing is a top view of my 72-hour kit.
-I did remove a few things from it so you could see in the kit better.
+I removed a few things from it so you could see the kit better.
 I just used a tote that I had on hand, but the lid is attached.
 For the most part, everything has a pouch or is in a plastic bag to keep things organized, separated, and dry.

 What is in my 72-hour kit?
 Many things and I keep adding: